 “No, of course not.
 Taking up arms on a massive scale would lead to a crisis unlike anything we have seen since the Civil War.
 Recent events have shown that is not only unnecessary, but is highly unlikely.”

-“Then what, another million man march?”
+“Then what, another Million Man March?”

 Leaning forward, Devin fixed the young intern in a stare that was, for her, beyond unnerving.
 “Why not?” he murmured in a tone of voice that matched the audacity of his proposal.
 “In May of 1971 thousands of protestors who opposed the war in Vietnam descended on our nation’s capital with the expressed purpose of shutting it down.
-While they didn’t quite succeed in doing so, they delivered a message the President and Congress could not ignore, just as Martin Luther King Jr.’s 1963 march did.
-Maybe, just maybe, if enough concerned citizens converged on Washington and made their dissatisfaction with the Federal government known our elected officials would turn a deaf ear to K Street lobbyists, big money donors and activists and begin to act as true representatives of the people who elected them.”
+While they didn’t quite succeed in doing so, they delivered a message the President and Congress could not ignore, just as Martin Luther King Jr.’s 1963 March did.
+Maybe, just maybe, if enough concerned citizens converged on Washington and made their dissatisfaction with the Federal government known, our elected officials would turn a deaf ear to K Street lobbyists, big money donors, and activists and begin to act as true representatives of the people who elected them.”

 Taken aback, as much by Devin’s behavior as his words, Jennings blinked.
 “Just how would you manage to organize such a movement?” she finally asked after she’d managed to collect herself enough to continue.